fourkitchens/eslint-config-and-other-formatting/README.md

   - Integrations:
     - [eslint-config-prettier](https://github.com/prettier/eslint-config-prettier): Configure Prettier to play nice with eslint
       - Affects file: `.eslintrc.json`
-    - [eslint-plugin-prettier](https://github.com/prettier/eslint-plugin-prettier) Runs Prettier as an ESLint rule
+    - [eslint-plugin-prettier](https://github.com/prettier/eslint-plugin-prettier) Runs Prettier as an ESLint rule and reports differences as individual ESLint issues.
       - Affects file: `.eslintrc.json`
     - [eslint-plugin-security](https://github.com/nodesecurity/eslint-plugin-security): Helps identify potential security hotspots.
       - Affects file: `.eslintrc.json`
+- [Stylelint](https://stylelint.io/): A linter that helps avoid errors and enforce conventions in style sheets.
+You can configure your [editor to use stylelint](https://stylelint.io/user-guide/integrations/editor) so that code is formatted on save, for example.
+  - Files:
+    - `.stylelintrc.json`
-- Stylelint: CSS
+  - Integrations:
+    - [stylelint-config-prettier](https://github.com/prettier/stylelint-config-prettier): Configure Prettier to play nice with stylelint
+      - Affects file: `.stylelintrc.json`
+    - [stylelint-prettier](https://github.com/prettier/stylelint-prettier): Runs Prettier as a Stylelint rule and reports differences as individual Stylelint issues.
+      - Affects file: `.stylelintrc.json`
 - [Prettier](https://prettier.io/docs/en/index.html): Opinionated code formatter with support for many file types.
 You can configure your [editor to use prettier](https://prettier.io/docs/en/editors.html) so that code is formatted on save, for example.
   - Files:
     - `.prettier.json`